thiagofborn/kinesis-clickstream-simplified/README.md

 ```

 ### Update your /etc/hosts with local IP entry
-On my local environment I have the entry matching the string "**myip**".
-So, I wrote a shell to query my local IP address and update the entry on my /etc/hosts.
+At my local environment, I have the entry matching the string "**myip**."
+So, I wrote a shell to query my local IP address and update the listing on my /etc/hosts.
 Please note the script was written based on Mac OSX Sierra - 10.12.6.
 ```
 10.222.108.64 myip 784f435de58f.ant.com
 ```

 ### Launching the Application
-Run the app using the command bellow.
-You will be able to see all the ouput on your screen.
+Run the app using the command below.
+You will be able to see all the output on your screen.
-This can be used to explain the whole process to your audience.
-RestFull APIs, the interaction between your app and AWS etc.
+We can use this to explain the whole process to your audience: restful APIs, the interaction between your app and AWS, etc.
 ```shell
 node app.js
 ```

 ### AWS Lambda as a consumer
 The lambda consumer will be triggered by the *Lambda Poller*.
-In short, the *Lambda Poller*, passed the object directly to your lambnda function.
+In short, the *Lambda Poller* passed the object directly to your lambda function.
-In this case it is simplified.
+In this case, it is simplified.
 ```python
 """
 You can find this source on the AWS Lambda blueprint